 The average cost of a beer in a bar all over Helsinki

 Ah, alcohol.
 The heart of every Finns!
 Not entirely, but mostly.
 In my personal experience, the cost of a pint of beer is a good starting point of how your Helsinki budget should look like.
 In Finland, that is the case at least.
-Finns are big drinkers with no denying and they love their beers with no doubt so alcohol is expensive in Finland, just so you know.
+Finns are big drinkers with no denying and they love their traditional Finnish drinks and their beers with no doubt so alcohol is expensive in Finland, just so you know.
 As always, the more alcoholic (I say this with love) the locals become, the more tax they put on alcohol – that my friends, is how the system works in Finland.
 Unfortunately.

 This doesn’t mean you can’t enjoy a pint or two!
 I do like the beers in Finland and to be honest, I’m a huge beer drinker myself (my gut says hello).
 An average pint of beer from the store will cost you between 2.35 to 3.50USD and these are decent beers so it is not really that expensive, right?
 Right.